-1. Go to the top of the filesystem that you want to back up.
-For example:
+- 1. Go to the top of the filesystem that you want to back up.
+For example: cd /usr - 2.
+Create a complete backup of the filesystem:

-cd /usr

-2. Create a complete backup of the filesystem:
+'''

 tar cv .

+'''

+3. Each day, back up the files that have changed since the previous daily backup:

+'''

+find /usr -mtime 1 -local -print | tar cvf -

+'''

+4. Every week, back up the files that have changed since the last weekly backup:

+'''

+find /usr -mtime 7 -local -type f -print | tar cvf -

+'''

-- Each day, back up the files that have changed since the previous daily backup: find /usr -mtime 1 -local -print | tar cvf - - 4.
-Every week, back up the files that have changed since the last weekly backup: find /usr -mtime 7 -local -type f -print | tar cvf - - 5.
-At the end of four weeks, perform a complete backup and start the process over.
+5. At the end of four weeks, perform a complete backup and start the process over.

+Improving tar Performance

+In general, increasing block size improves tape write and read performance.
+The IRIX tar command automatically queries tape devices to determine the optimum block size.
+Very large block sizes could cause portability problems; see tar(1) for details (b option).